shiomachisoft/pico_usb_ble_hid_bridge/README.md

   - **The standard USB connector on the Pico 2 W is used exclusively for power supply (it is not used for USB communication).**

 > [!NOTE]
-> Note: Because the standard USB connector on the Pico 2 W operates as a USB host, it can no longer be used for USB communication with a PC, etc.
+> Note: When the Pico 2 W is configured to act as a USB host, its standard USB connector cannot be used for USB communication with a PC or other devices.

   - **Communication with USB devices is handled via a software-implemented USB port, using PIO (Programmable I/O) to control GP0 and GP1.**